apache/beam/learning/prompts/code-generation/06_io_tfrecord.md

 Prompt:
-Write the python code to read data from Cloud Spanner using Apache Beam.
+Write the Python code to read data from a TensorFlow TFRecord file using Apache Beam.
 Response:
-You can read data from [TFRecord](https://www.tensorflow.org/api_docs/python/tf/data/TFRecordDataset) file using the Apache Beam [TFRecordIO](https://beam.apache.org/releases/pydoc/current/apache_beam.io.tfrecordio.html) connector which allows you to read and write data in `TFRecord` format:
+You can read data from a TensorFlow [TFRecord file](https://www.tensorflow.org/api_docs/python/tf/data/TFRecordDataset) using the Apache Beam [TFRecordIO connector](https://beam.apache.org/releases/pydoc/current/apache_beam.io.tfrecordio.html).
+The TFRecordIO connector lets you read and write data in `TFRecord` format.

 ```python
 import logging